vaidyt/PlanetSim/README.md

 - Some amount of interaction with bodies other than the sun is considered (although it is crude).
 - No double buffering implemented and hence you will see animation flickering.
 - Very minimal error checking is done and so GIGO!
+- Assumes the first body in the input JSON is always the Sun.